liukaips/datafaker/doc/cmdParameters.md

 English | [中文](zh_CN/命令参数.md)

-The datafaker parameter contains 4 mandatory parameters and some optional parameters, as shown in the following table.
+The datamaker parameter contains 4 mandatory parameters and some optional parameters, as shown in the following table.

 | parameter name | meaning |  type | required | Defaults | note |
 | ------ | ------ | ------ | ----- | ------| ---- |